 Expect Questions

-Expect A Physical Exam
+Expect a Physical Exam

 Our dentist will perform a physical examination of the jaw, including checking for pain or tenderness and assessing your range of motion.
 You will be asked to open and close your jaw in order to check your bite and alignment.

-Expect Xrays
+Expect X-rays

 We may also take X-rays or other imaging tests to further evaluate the joint and surrounding structures.
 Based on the findings, your dentist will develop an appropriate treatment plan to help manage your TMJ symptoms.

-Ready for a TMJ consult?
+Ready for a TMJ Consult?

 Contact our office today to schedule a consultation.
 We can answer any questions you have about TMJ and address any issues unique to your specific situation.